President asks not to create controversy on settled issue

 The president sought the opinions of the Appellate Division of the Supreme Court as per article 106 of the constitution.

-The Appellate Division gave the opinion that the interim government can be formed and advisors can be sworn in.
+The Appellate Division gave the opinion that the interim government could be formed and advisers could be sworn in.
 Later, the advisers led by Dr Muhammad Yunus took the oath of their office on 8 August.

 Prior to this, a student-people movement ousted the Awami League government and Sheikh Hasina fled to India on 5 August.

-In a report, Manabzamin editor Matiur Rahman Chowdhury quoted president Mohammed Shahabuddin as saying he had heard Sheikh Hasina resigned from the post of prime minister, but he had no documentary evidence.
+In a report, Manabzamin editor Matiur Rahman Chowdhury quoted president Mohammed Shahabuddin as saying he had heard Sheikh Hasina resigned from the post of prime minister, but he had no documentary evidence to support this.

 Replying to queries from the newspersons on this matter at his secretariat office on Monday, law, justice and parliamentary affairs adviser Asif Nazrul said the statement of president Mohammed Shahabuddin about the resignation letter of ousted prime minister Sheikh Hasina in the student-people movement is a “lie.”